jeibloo/compiler-cave/README.md

 2019/12/09
  * Two days in a row?
 Must be close to Christmas.
 I looked ahead and saw dragons so I felt compelled to start on the Parser stuff today.
  * Apparently this parser here in chapter 2 is what we need before we build the AST.
-Now as I've mentioned before this parser is a combo of some recursive descent stuff and operator-precedence stuff, really not sure what any of it means and I'm *really* not sure why it implies we need to build a parser _then_ an Abstract Syntax Tree when the instructions have the AST first and then the parser...but idk I'm not complaining lol.
+Now as I've mentioned before this parser is a combo of some recursive descent stuff and operator-precedence stuff, really not sure what any of it means and I'm *really* not sure why it implies we need to build a parser _then_ an Abstract Syntax Tree when the instructions have the AST first and then the parser...but idk my intuition is telling me that I'm probably just not understanding something.
  * "_parse something like “x+y” (which is returned as three tokens by the lexer) into an AST that can be generated with calls like this_" then goes onto showing this:
 ```
 auto LHS = std::make_unique<VariableExprAST>("x");